adityaanand10062000/Indian-Stock-Screener/project/Readme.txt

-Copy all 3 files to a single folder and run main.py
+Copy all the files to a single folder and run main.py

 HAPPY SCREENING